wegnerce/smk_slurm_profile/README.md

 # smk_slurm_profile
-This is my current [`Snakemake`](https://snakemake.github.io/) profile that I use with the HPC infrastructure of the Friedrich Schiller University Jena, which relies on [`SLURM`](https://slurm.schedmd.com/overview.html).
+This is my current [`Snakemake`](https://snakemake.github.io/) profile that I use with the HPC infrastructure of the Friedrich Schiller University Jena, as well as clusters set up through the German Network for Bioinformatics Infrastructure [deNBI](https://www.denbi.de/) which rely on [`SLURM`](https://slurm.schedmd.com/overview.html) for job scheduling.

 I shamelessly copy&pasted the profile from [Michael Roachs' blog post](https://fame.flinders.edu.au/blog/2021/08/02/snakemake-profiles-updated).